marcusfgardiner/bank_tech_test/README.md

 * I think my algorithmic and TDD led approach enabled me to take each step clearly, quickly and accurately
 * I was pleased with my application of OOP and SOLID principles on the whole, particularly single responsibility for methods.
 * Being not used to creating applications designed to work with irb, there was some difficulty in getting things to cleanly print to the terminal, and testing this without long text strings
 * I was pleased with the structure of my code.
-Potentially I could have further extracted coding logic into additional classes such as a calculator class for numbers, and/or a validation class for validations of numbers and dates
+I could have further extracted coding logic into additional classes such as a calculator class for numbers, and/or a validation class for validations of numbers, and a time class for dealing with dates and times.
+I felt that for the scale and future of this application, further extraction at this point did not make sense until I had further information

 Next steps I would take with more time
 ---------